lewis6991/hover.nvim/README.md

 - `name`: string, name of the hover provider
 - `enabled`: function, whether the hover is active for the current context
 - `execute`: function, executes the hover.
 Has the following arguments:
-    - `config`: Configuration object passed to setup.
-    - `done`: callback as it's first argument.
+    - `done`: callback.
+First argument should be passed:
-  Call `done(false)` if the hover failed to execute.
+        - `nil`/`false` if the hover failed to execute.
 This will allow other lower priority hovers to run.
+        - A table with the following fields:
+          - `lines` (string array)
+          - `filetype` (string)
 - `priority`: number (optional), priority of the provider